Skip to content

 sudo cp vexillum /opt/vexillum/vexillum

-sudo cp vexillum.toml /opt/vexillum/vexillum.toml
+sudo cp vexillum.toml.example /opt/vexillum/vexillum.toml

 sudo chmod +x /opt/vexillum/vexillum